 A wealthy young man had heard about the Teacher.
-He had a question, he wanted to know if there was anything preventing him from being saved.
+He had a question: “How can I be saved?”
+He wanted to know if there was anything preventing him from being saved.

 Jesus' response was that the young man should sell all that he had and follow him.
 Saddened, the young man walked away.

 "It's difficult for a rich person to make it into heaven."
 Jesus remarked.

 His disciples were startled, "If the rich man isn't going to make it, who could?"